codefresh-io/docs.codefresh.io/_docs/promotions/promotion-flow.md

 {:start="2"}
 1. Do one of the following:
     * To review the manifest of an inline Trigger Workflow, click ??? and then select the required workflow.
 Continue from _step 2_.
-    * To apply a Trigger Workflow from automated Promotion Policy settings, click **Automated Promotion Policy**.
+    * To apply a Trigger Workflow from global Promotion Policy settings, click **Automated Promotion Policy**.
 Continue from _step 2_.
     * To add a new Promotion Workflow, click **Add New Workflow**.
         * You are taken to the Add Promotion Workflow page where you can define the settings.
 See TBD????
         * A notification alerts you that there are unsaved changes to the Promotion Flow.